Skip to content

 Matthew Phifer, Executive Vice President for Education & Employment Services

-Matthew Phifer’s passion for social services and social justice was sparked at Binghamton University, where his experience as a teaching assistant in Sociology and Africana Studies courses galvanized his focus on addressing systemic inequities.
-In education services, he oversees early childhood, afterschool, youth athletics and enrichment, college access and success, youth mental health services, and community schools, reaching more than 2,000 youth annually.
-In employment, his portfolio includes job readiness and sector-based training programs, GED preparation, English for speakers of other languages, and youth employment programs, serving more than 3,000 participants a year.
-Having come to Henry Street in 2005 as a case manager for the former New Beginnings Alternative High School at Boys and Girls Republic, Matthew left the settlement for one year to serve as executive director of CollegeSpring New York.
+Matthew’s passion for social services and social justice was sparked by his own experience as a college student in an educational-opportunity program seeking to eradicate racial and economic disparities in learning.
+In Education Services, he oversees early childhood education, afterschool, athletics & enrichment, college success, youth mental health, and community schools programs, reaching 3,000 youth annually.
+In Employment, his portfolio includes job readiness and sector-based training programs, GED and ESOL classes, and youth employment, serving more than 3,800 participants a year.
+In response to economic and societal shifts, Matthew has spearheaded innovative job training programs, comprehensive services for migrant families, and new opportunities for young people to overcome isolation and mental health challenges in the wake of the pandemic.
+Having come to Henry Street in 2005 as a case manager, Matthew left the Settlement for one year to serve as executive director of CollegeSpring New York.
 He has been an adjunct professor at NYU Steinhardt and was an inaugural participant in the prestigious Men of Color Leadership Summit at NYU Florence.
-He holds BAs in Africana Studies and Sociology, as well as a Master’s in Social Science (MASS) with a concentration in Public Administration.
+He holds BAs in Africana studies and sociology and a master’s in social science from Binghamton University.

 Jeremy Reiss, Executive Vice President–Partnerships and Innovation

 A Henry Street team member for more than a decade, Jeremy drives program innovation and start-up, institutional fundraising, government relations and advocacy, and agency partnerships.
 Throughout his 25+ year career, he has worked as a community organizer, program evaluator, legislative and policy director, labor and climate advocate, public opinion pollster, and program practitioner.
-Jeremy served on the Urban Policy and Labor/Employment Advisory Committees for President Obama’s 2008 election campaign.
-A graduate of Wesleyan University, he also has an MSc in social policy and planning from the London School of Economics.
-Jeremy serves on the board of the Lester Fund and the Consortium for Worker Education.
-He is serving a three-year term as a Fulbright Specialist with the U.S. Department of State and is a member of the Robert Sterling Clark Foundation’s Sterling Network.
-Jeremy chairs Henry Street’s Health & Wellness and Disability Inclusion Committees.
+Jeremy is serving a three-year term as a Fulbright Specialist with the U.S. Department of State and recently worked for six weeks in Lima with the Peruvian Education Ministry, where he developed a national strategy to ensure low-income scholarship recipients can access good jobs upon completing higher education.
+He also served on the Urban Policy and Labor/Employment Advisory Committees for President Obama’s 2008 election campaign.
+Jeremy chairs Henry Street’s Health & Wellness and Disability Inclusion Committees, and serves on the boards of the Lester Fund and the Consortium for Worker Education.
+A graduate of Wesleyan University, he has an MSc in social policy and planning from the London School of Economics.
 He is a competitive marathon runner and pace team leader who resides in Brooklyn with his husband of 20 years and their two rescue dogs.

 Ali Rosa-Salas